IliasKokkolis/SmartGaragePi/README.md

 * A humidity and temperature sensor.
 * LED controllable lights.
 * Live video feed from the garage with the Raspberry Pi camera module.

+Pushbullet API was also used to push a notification ( including an image of the intruder ) whenever the alarm system detects movement.